JoshLoecker/MAPT/README.md

 	-v /path/to/data_files/:/data_files/ \
 	pipeline:latest
 	```

-This will start the container, and the workflow will begin.
-Results will be saved to the `results` folder you bound in Step 3 (i.e. `/path/to/results`)
+## Results
+Results from the pipeline will be saved to the path you bound during the **Installation and Running** step (i.e. `/path/to/results/`).
+From here, you will be able to see each of the folders that are output, such as `basecalling`, `barcoding`, `visuals`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwNzMzNzMyLDEzODkzNzU0MzQsMTM0Nz
-Q3ODMzNywtMjAwMjA4MjA4OV19
+eyJoaXN0b3J5IjpbLTEwNDY4NjE2NzEsMTM4OTM3NTQzNCwxMz
+Q3NDc4MzM3LC0yMDAyMDgyMDg5XX0=
 -->